Sexual abuse compensation calculator – Find out amounts you can claim?

 - Encouraging a child to hear or watch sexual acts

-If you, your child, or a child you know has been subject to contact or non-contact abuse, please get in touch with us as soon as possible.
+If you, your child, or a child you know has been subject to contact or non-contact abuse, including during the Coronavirus lockdowns, please get in touch with us as soon as possible.
 You can also view how much could be awarded in sour sexual abuse compensation calculator.

 When we take a look at the latest statistics on sexual abuse, published by the Office for National Statistics, we get a true and startling image of the scale of the problem: